Makae/rxjs-insights/docs/article.md

 ### Subscription
 The subscription is used to unsubscribe after we are no longer interested in the events emitted by the Observable.
 This is normally the case, when a component is unloaded or we want to abort an ongoing data-fetch process.
 (When we use the built-in RxJS-methods this is normally handled by the librarry).

 #### Exapmle of a Subscription
 After our component got destroyed we want to make sure we do not keep listening to events which are triggered by the Observable.
-If we forget to do that, there could be some nasty side-effects with bugs which are deviousely hard to track down.
+If we forget to do that, there could be some nasty side-effects with bugs which are tough to track down.*
 ```ts
 class MyComponent {
   private mySubscription?: Subscription;